dockersamples/global-2018-hol/beginner-linux/part-one.md

 Code snippets are shown in one of three ways throughout this environment:

-1. Code that looks like `this` is sample code snippets that is usually part of an explanation.
+1. Code that looks like `this` is sample code snippets that are usually part of an explanation.
-2. Code that appears in box like the one below can be clicked on and it will automatically be typed in to the appropriate terminal window:
+2. Code that appears in a box like the one below can be clicked on and it will automatically be typed into the appropriate terminal window:
 ```.term1
 uname -a
 ```
 3. Code appearing in windows like the one below is code that you should type in yourself.
-Usually there will be a unique ID or other bit your need to enter which we cannot supply.
+Usually, there will be a unique ID or another bit you need to enter which we cannot supply.
 Items appearing in <> are the pieces you should substitute based on the instructions.
 ```
 docker container start <container ID>
 ```

 ## 1.0 Running your first container
 It's time to get your hands dirty!
-As with all things technical, a "hello world" app is good place to start.
+As with all things technical, a "hello world" app is a good place to start.
 Type or click the code below to run your first Docker container:
 ```.term1
 docker container run hello-world
 ```

 That's it: your first container.
 The *hello-world* container output tells you a bit about what just happened.
-Essentially, the Docker engine running in your terminal tried to find an **image** named hello-world.
-Since you just got started there are no images stored locally (`Unable to find image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Store](https://store.docker.com), to look for an image named "hello-world".
+Essentially, the Docker engine running in your terminal tried to find a **image** named hello-world.
+Since you just got started there are no images stored locally (`Unable to find the image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Store](https://store.docker.com), to look for an image named "hello-world".
 It finds the image there, pulls it down, and then runs it in a container.
-And hello-world's only function is to output the text you see in your terminal, after which the container exits.
+And hello-world's only function is to output the text you see in your terminal, after which the container exists.

 ![Hello world explainer](../images/ops-basics-hello-world.svg)